jonathanstyu/jonathanstyu.github.com/_posts/reviews/2017-04-16-your-name-review.md

 But you know what?
 That's fine.
 Not everything needs to be explained.
 In fact, it helps.
 It adds to the surreal feeling that imbibes this movie.
 Its a fairy tale, where anything can happen.
 As Yukino herself says at the start, "a twilight that is neither night or day, where the world blurs and you might see something that is not human".

 That is what strikes me most about watching this film.
 I was brought into a universe of infinite possibilities.
 The world sometimes can feel way too known - the sun rises and sets and between that there is only commuting, working, eating, going home.
-The world of Your Name (and Garden of Words) put some mystery back.
+The world of Your Name (and Garden of Words) puts some mystery back.
 I think we all need a little of that (myself especially).
 That is what has stayed with me after this movie.